nats-io/nats-site/content/blog/ariane-mapping-microservice-with-nats.md

 ## Conclusion

 Carefull readers have noticed some hand made diagrams in this blog post.
-This is tipically the kind of work we love to automate (and regarding the provided software diagrams I guess the best way would be to provide some annotations Java API to push in the application code).
+This is tipically the kind of work we love to automate.

 As you may understand, the Ariane project is a big trip which makes fun and profit from new graph database technology and which needs an efficient messaging bus to push, as much as possible and as quickly as possible, the data coming from your runtime to a big and unified mapping database.